gitter-badger/UncommonSense.Nav.Automation/README.md

 ###Notes
 These functions support virtually all NAV versions - even versions that don't have native PowerShell or CLI (command line interface) support.
 Due to the technology used, the functions will only work in 32-bit (x86) PowerShell environments.

+Place the PowerShell script module (UncommonSense.Nav.Automation.psm1) in your module path (typically `C:\Users\{username}\Documents\WindowsPowerShell\Modules`) to make it instantly available in any PowerShell session.

 ###Get-NAVDevelopmentClient
 Retrieves a list of running IDE instances.
 Pipe the output to Where-Object to filter.